 Seeing a doctor or nurse

-Crucial: Lots of surgeries allow you to book appointments online, but you will need to register for online services.
+Crucial: Lots of surgeries also allow you to book appointments online or offer other online services.
 Check your surgery's website for details.

 Seeing a doctor or nurse on your own

-Anyone over 16 can ask for treatment or advice without a parent or carer being there.
-They will ask questions and encourage you to discuss your health with your parents, if this is in your best interest.
+Younger patients can ask for treatment or advice without a parent or carer being there.
+The doctor will ask questions and encourage you to discuss your health with your parents, if this is in your best interest.

 If you are under 16 your doctor can still see you on your own and have a confidential discussion.
 But they may need to speak to a parent or carer before giving treatments.